The Neck Is a Bridge to the Body: "The Neck" Live Show

 “The Guitar is a shape-shifter,” King says, “something that plays all types of music and really fills all kinds of roles.
 It’s not always the six-string guitar that we all know and love.
 I’ve been playing guitar for more than 30 years.
 It’s who I am and if anything, this project has made me even more familiar with it.”

-The Neck Is A Bridge To The Body debuted at Brooklyn’s acclaimed BRIC Theater in New York City in 2014, and will tour extensively in 2015.
+The Neck Is A Bridge To The Body debuted at Brooklyn’s acclaimed BRIC Theater in New York City in 2014, and toured extensively in 2015.